stephenh67/python-resources-2019/README.md

 * [_Flask Tutorial HackersAndSlackers_](https://hackersandslackers.com/series/build-flask-apps) Create web applications
  and APIs with Python’s most popular framework.
 We cover everything from routing, database integrations, user accounts, and more.

+### Free

+* [-Free for developers_](https://free-for.dev/#/) Developers and Open Source authors now have a massive amount of services offering free tiers, but it can be hard to find them all to make informed decisions.
+This is a list of software (SaaS, PaaS, IaaS, etc.) and other offerings that have free tiers for developers.

 ### Git